 When parents take time to plan ahead, teach skills, and involve their children in finding solutions to anticipated problems, they reap the rewards in the form of fewer and less severe sibling fights (and better behavior in general).

-I’ll be teaching many of these preventive as well as responsive ways to deal with conflict in a 2-week mini-series, Building Strong Sibling Relationships later this month.
+I teach many of these preventive as well as responsive ways to deal with conflict in a 2-week mini-series, Building Strong Sibling Relationships.